-As an Impressionist female artist in the late 19th century, Cassatt’s oeuvre focuses heavily on the female presence in the world as mother, daughter, etc. If you were to look deeper into her portfolio, the theme is much the same throughout.
+As an Impressionist female artist in the late 19th century, Mary Cassatt’s oeuvre focuses heavily on the female presence in the world as a mother, daughter, etc. If you were to look deeper into her portfolio, the theme is much the same throughout.
 Her depictions are some of the cutest of all the babies in art history.
 For example, look at these two paintings; they are intimate in feeling and feature two precious babies.

-Vincent Van Gogh
+2. Vincent van Gogh

-Perhaps lesser known than his American counterpart, Mary Cassatt, Melchers also painted women and children.
+Perhaps lesser known than his American counterpart, Mary Cassatt, Gari Melchers also painted women and children.
 According to the Art Institute of Chicago, Melchers specialized in naturalistic depictions of peasant life.

-Peter Paul Rubens
+5. Peter Paul Rubens

-Cornelis van Cleve
+6. Cornelis van Cleve

-Bonus: Not that Cute Babies in Art
+Bonus: Not That Cute Babies in Art

 What exactly is happening here?
 Poor child!

-Is this mother giving birth to a new born infant or an adult?
+Is this mother giving birth to a newborn infant or an adult?

 Is this a man or a baby?